 - Combat management system (CMS)

-BIS-91 is equipped with the following weapons system in order to perform all the necessary tasks in terms of combat operations:
+BIS-91 is equipped with the following weapons system to perform all the necessary tasks in terms of combat operations:

-- Bow cannon – main caliber 76mm (optional 57mm) located on the bow of the corvette
+- Bow gun – main caliber 76mm (optional 57mm) located on the bow of the corvette

 - Anti-aircraft missiles system with a vertical launch located on the bow of the corvette, behind the main cannon

 - A long-range anti-ship missile defense system located on the superstructure behind the wheelhouse

 - Light torpedo system for anti-submarine combat – located on the stern of the main deck